nettings/medianet/README.md

 # [mn] medianet

-The medianet distribution is a derivative of Debian Linux/Raspberry Pi OS.
+The [mn] media**net** distribution is a derivative of Debian Linux/RaspiOS.
-It was created to turn Raspberry Pis into reliable embedded audio nodes, signal processors, and streaming endpoints.
+It was created to turn Raspberry Pis into reliable audio nodes, signal processors, and streaming endpoints.

 The audio system is built around the JACK Audio Connection Kit, complemented with the mod-host to run LV2 plugins, the zita-njbridge to provide clock